altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/boot-examples/ug-linux-boot-agx7-soc.md

 ## Single Boot Image

-Starting with U-Boot 2021.07, the following changes were made to enable a single set of binaries to be used with multiple boards and hardware projects:
+Starting with U-Boot 2021.07, the following changes were made to enable a single set of binaries to be used with multiple boards and Quartus projects:

-* The Quartus® hardware project defines a JTAG User Code which is used by the rest of the system as a board_id to indentify the hardware.
+* The Quartus® project defines a JTAG User Code which is used by the rest of the system as a board_id to identify the hardware.
 * U-Boot has a single defconfig enabling all possible HPS hardware, and depending on the timeouts to determine which hardware is not actually available.
 * U-Boot has a single device tree FIT file enabling all possible HPS hardware, but with different configurations inside, selected according to the board_id.
 * Linux FIT file also has a different configuration for each board_id.
 Each configuration includes the kernel, the specific device file, and an optional core.rbf file.
 If the core.rbf file is specified, the fabric is configured with that file.